 Hawaiian Quilting

-My grandmother, Rose Lokelani Lum Tam-Hoy, with fellow Master Hawaiian quilter, Kepola Kakalia
+My grandmother, Rose Lokelani Lum Tam-Hoy, (left) with fellow Master Hawaiian quilter, Kepola Kakalia (right).

 Aloha!
 I offer lessons in beginner Hawaiian quilting.
 It is one of my many passions.
-I am the 6th generation in my family to quilt Hawaiian-style.
+I am a sixth generation Hawaiian quilter.
 My goal is to share the art of quilting with the spirit of aloha.

-Hawaiian quilting is primarily hand quilting with machine sewing if necessary.
+Hawaiian quilting is primarily hand quilting with machine sewing in order to complete a pillow, blanket, bag, or other project.
 Machine sewing is normally reserved for piecing blocks together when required or for any binding work.

 I will cover historical background, design, cutting, layout, needle-turn appliqué techniques (including basting), marking quilting lines, quilting (both echo and/or definitive styles), and binding.
 Students will work on a practice piece, hot pad for the kitchen, or a pillow pattern.